Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 To access the Google Developer Console, you can visit here.
 You’ll need to sign into a Google account, and from there, you can create and manage any projects for which you’ll use the Google API to pull data.

-The marketers we talked to raved about 24 of their favorite Google Analytics integrations, but we know there are developers out there itching to build their own integrations with other tools and software you use every day.
+The marketers we talked to raved about 24 of their favorite Google Analytics integrations, but we know there are developers out there itching to build their own integrations with other tools and marketing reporting software.

 For those people, there’s the Google Analytics Reporting API—which allows you to access report data from Google Analytics.
 According to Google, the reporting API means you can: